opturtio/ElevateR/doc/implementation_document.md

 1. **Map Visualization**:
    - Display a map of Helsinki Metropolitan area using Leaflet.
-   - Cluster and display markers for public transport stations.
+   - Cluster bus and tram stations and display markers for public transport stations.
    - Different colors and icons represent different types of transport (bus, tram, train, metro, ferry).

 2. **Station Selection**: